SaiHarshaKanamarla/rewards_assessment/README.md

 The package.json has an npm package installed called json-server : [https://www.npmjs.com/package/json-server](https://www.npmjs.com/package/json-server)
 This allos us to get a full fake REST API with zero coding in less than 30 seconds

 The sample data needed to realize this is present in db.json file in the project.
-To emulate a working REST API, you need to run **`json-server --watch db.json`**
+To emulate a working REST API, you need to run **`json-server --watch db.json`** in the project terminal
-This will activate a mock REST server at PORT 3000
+This will activate a mock REST server on PORT 3000

 When we start the react app, the prompt will ask us to run the react app on PORT 3001 which is fine.

+**You can change the data in db.json and the json-server package will automatically update the REST calls to reflect modified data in the project**